-On Sunday morning, the Seagoville congregation offers classes for adults, teens, and children.
+Each Sunday morning, our services begin with classes for adults, teens, and children.
 Our teachers work hard to make their presentations interesting, practical, and scriptural.
 If you are a first-time Bible class visitor, you may wish to come through the main entrance.
 Friendly greeters will direct you and your family to appropriate classrooms.
-Classes last 40-45 minutes.

 During the Sunday evening worship the congregation joins in singing hymns, prayers, a scripture reading, and a sermon.
-At the conclusion of the service, people who were unable to attend morning worship are given the opportunity to partake of the Lord’s Supper and make an offering.
+At the conclusion of the service, people who were unable to attend morning worship are given the opportunity to partake of the Lord’s Supper and give back to God.
 The evening service lasts about an hour.

 The Wednesday evening service begins with Bible classes for adults, teens, and children.
 After class, everyone assembles in the auditorium for a devotion consisting of singing, a message, and prayer.
 The midweek Bible study lasts one hour.